ShawnO86/National_News_Weather/README.md

 Hosted at: https://weather-app-e871.onrender.com/

 ### TO DO:
-~~Use Vue composition API instead of options,~~
-Have option to use GeoLocation for inital load of weather data, ~~Set up weather.gov api calls~~
-Set up airnow api and functionality for current air quality and forcasted air quality Nighttime color styling and ability to switch automatically based on local time, Learn and implement D3.js for graphs of weather info.
+Nighttime color styling and ability to switch automatically based on local time, Learn and implement chart.js for vue to display graphs of different weather info.

 ### Project Setup